Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 The Green Line can be especially confusing because the B, C, D, and E lines branch off at different points.

-The Silver Line of the Boston subway consists of 2 sections, with 2 routes each.
+The Silver Line of the Boston subway consists of two sections, with two routes each.

 One section (SL1 and SL2) provides service from South Station to Logan Airport (SL1) and from South Station to several points in South Boston, including the CruisePort Terminal and the Institute of Contemporary Art (SL2).